mcpdev80/yaml/README.md

 As we do not want to modify our original repo file we will use a tool called  [Kustomize](https://kustomize.io/) that can add incremental change layers to YAML files.
 Since ArgoCD permanently watches this repo it will pick up these Kustomize changes.

 ## Add Kustomize and Git Push Tekton Task
-Let’s add a new custom Tekton task that can update the Image tag via Kustomize after the build an then push the change to out git config repo.
+Let’s add a new custom Tekton task that can update the Image tag via Kustomize after the build and then push the change to out git config repo.
 - In the namespace workshop-int-userx switch to the Administrator Perspective and go to Pipelines > Tasks > Create Task
-- Create a new task with the following and click Create: https://raw.githubusercontent.com/mcpdev80/yaml/main/git-update-deployment.yaml
+- Enter the yaml from the following path and click on Create: https://raw.githubusercontent.com/mcpdev80/yaml/main/git-update-deployment.yaml

 ## Add Tekton Task to Your Pipeline